Skip to content

 Technical SEO is the backbone of your website, helping search engines understand and rank your pages.
 If your site is designed and laid out in a simple, intuitive way, it makes life easier for both humans and search engines.
 Here’s what that means for SEO:

-- Homeowners and business owners can find you when they search for HVAC services.
+• Homeowners and business owners can find you when they search for HVAC services.

-- Visitors can easily navigate your site to book a service or learn more about what you offer.
+• Visitors can easily navigate your site to book a service or learn more about what you offer.

-- Search engines can find and index all the important details about your business.
+• Search engines can find and index all the important details about your business.

-Start with the basics.
-A site that loads fast, works on mobile, and provides a smooth user experience will have an edge in search rankings.
-If working on the technical aspects feels overwhelming, consider working with a web developer to make sure SEO for your HVAC company is built on a solid foundation.
+A site that loads fast, works properly on mobile devices, and provides a smooth user experience will have an edge in search rankings.
+Here are some tactics to try:

 Done with those?
 Move on to more advanced things like:

-9. Get backlinks from reputable websites
+15. Get backlinks from reputable websites

 Every time another website links to your site, you get a backlink.
 This is a link that sends people “back” to your website.
 Having lots of backlinks tells search engines that your site is credible and relevant.